pact-foundation/docs.pact.io/website/docs/getting_started/what_is_pact_good_for.md

 ## If you are unsure

-If you're unsure whether Pact will be valuable for your team, read this [this page](../faq/convinceme.md).
+If you're unsure whether Pact will be valuable for your team, read [this page](../faq/convinceme.md).